 Yoga targets from all directions: the physical body, the nervous system & breath and most importantly, the mind.

 Physical yoga postures (asana) are practiced to stretch and release tension, accumulated toxins and stress from the body while strengthening and bringing steadiness and balance.
 Breathing practices (pranayama) are done to work on the energetic or pranic level and very quickly calm the body and focus the mind.
 Meditation and more advanced practices bring further control and mastery of the mind helping to reduce anxiety and depression.
 When practiced regularly over time, yoga for depression therapy induces a profound sense of relaxation with endless restorative effects and a heightened sense of self, leading to inner peace, bliss, and eventually self-realisation.

-Recognised as a powerful adjunct to recovery treatment, daily yoga therapy sessions will introduce you to a daily ritual to practice through recovery and into the future.
-Byron Private Treatment Centres highly qualified and experienced yoga instructor Brieann Boal provides clients with a safe and loving space that encourages empowerment through body and mind connection.
+Recognised as a powerful adjunct to recovery treatment, Byron Private's yoga therapy sessions will introduce you to a ritual to practice through recovery and into the future.
+Byron Private Treatment Centre's highly qualified and experienced yoga and meditation instructor Tabatha Smith provides clients with a safe and loving space that encourages empowerment through body and mind connection.